wissem01chiha/cuAStar/README.md

 # cuAStar

-cuAStar is a fast, lightweight, single-file, header-only parallel implementation of the A* trajectory planner designed for dense point cloud datasets.
+cuAStar is a fast, lightweight, fully template,  single-file, header-only parallel implementation of the A* trajectory planner designed for dense point cloud datasets.

 ## Dataset
 The dataset used for this project is [OpenTrench3D](https://www.kaggle.com/datasets/hestogpony/opentrench3d).